someth2say/ceylonChain/docs/README.md

 ```

 ## Different types of chaining
 As seen, chaining functions is really straightforward.
-But wise reader can see that this is only the simplest cases, where method parameters and results do match, and nothing else is done.
+But wise reader can see that this is only the simplest case.
-In order to offer wider range of situations where this library can be useful, many other chaining flavors are provided:
+This module offers support for other picopatterns:
+- Chaining: the one you already saw.
+ Consist about passing one function result to another function, where types match perfectly.
+- Teeing: When methods chain fluently, but the return type and value is irrelevant.
+- Spreading: When the further method returns a `Tuple`, that should be spread to the later method.
+- Iterating: When the results for the further are iterable, so you can take advantage of `Iterable` functional methods.
+- Optional: When parameters for the later function do not match exactly the results for the further function.

 ### Spreading chain
 The most common situation that does not fit in previous schema is when functions to be chained do need more than one parameters: